robvanson/akouste/README.md

 ## Client-side listening experiments in the browser

 The *akoúste* project aims to provide tools for simple, adaptable listening experiments. *akoúste* is specially designed for situations where the use of a dynamic host server storing and serving the speech and collecting the responses over the internet is unpractical or unwanted, e.g., due to privacy concerns. *akoúste* pages can be used both on desk/laptops and on mobile devices, with and without a network connection.
-As not all "listening"" is limited to the ears, text, images, and video can also be used.
+As not all "listening" is limited to the ears, text, images, and video can also be used.

 *akoúste* Experiments can as easily be run off thumbdrives, or local hard drives, with all data kept locally, as they can be run from a web server.
 Submission of results is under the control of the subject doing the experiment.
 The whole experiment is run inside the browser and intermediate results are stored in the browser's local storage.
 After completing the experiment, the subject can download the results in text format and submit them to the experimenter.